MarqusJonsson/D7049E/README.md

 2. Go into D7049E/Sne

-3. Click on GenerateProjects.bat to build solution (Might to run it several times due to unknown problems, when it displays time taken it means the build was succesful)
+3. Click on GenerateProjects.bat to build solution (Might need to run it several times due to unknown problems, when it displays time taken it means the build was succesful)